COVID-19 Related Leave Options

 - Medical Certification (Select appropriate form) - Most FMLA leaves require a medical certification from a licensed health care provider.
 Most health care providers use their own forms, but UCD has forms of their own that are available for use if necessary.

 - Declaration of Relationship – To be completed when requesting FMLA leave to care for a family member with a serious health condition or for parental leave.

 - Exempt Employee Workweek Agreement (Taken On A Reduced Schedule or Intermittent Basis) – To be completed ONLY by exempt employees requesting FML leave on an intermittent or reduced schedule basis.
 The employee will need to complete the form and you will need to approve it.

 - Return to Work Certification – The employee will need to verify their eligibility to return to work, with a doctor.
 This form is requested from the employee; however, a doctor’s note will suffice.
-Check the box on the Designation Notice to notify employee.
+Check the box on the Designation Notice to notify the employee.

 - Intermittent Leave Tracking Sheet – In certain instances, FMLA may be taken on an intermittent basis.
-This form will assist you in the tracking the amount of FML that an employee has taken in the calendar year.
+This form will assist you in tracking the amount of FML that an employee has taken in the calendar year.

 - Sample Letters – 18 different letter templates for your use.
 These assist you with the employee notification process.
 If you need assistance determining which letter to use, please contact the SPU.

 - FML Factsheet - For the employee’s information.

 Paid Family Care and Bonding